0cjs/sedoc/8bit/video.md

 - DRGBI: 16-color digital RGB with fourth "intensity" value.
 - Component video: Y+sync Pr Pb (Y Cr Cb is the digital format)
 - Y/C: Y+sync, chroma.
 Also "S-video," which has multiple meanings.
+  Old Commodore 1700 series monitors (with 2 RCA inputs for Y/C) spec'd 1 V P-P for for luma and chroma, but modern miniDIN-4 Y/C ("S-video") systems almost invariably spec 0.7 V P-P for luma (not including 0.3 V P-P for sync) and 0.286 V P-P for chroma. [[rc-xevid]] compares video output before and after an XE130 mod to tune it to those levels.
 - CVBS (color video baseband signal): Y+sync+color, using one of several broadast systems (NTSC, PAL, etc.) to encode the color information.
 - MVBS (monochrome video baseband signal): Y+sync